;Skip to main content

 This region contains a variety of geographical landscapes.
 In the west it contains mountainous areas of the Rocky Mountains in the states of Wyoming and Montana, then transitions into badlands areas and then into plains and grasslands as you continue east.
 This entire region is sparsely populated but has an expansive and vast landscape.
 There are plenty of beautiful wilderness areas, lakes for recreation and hiking trails in this western part of the region.
 Much of the land in the eastern part of the region is farmland.
 You will find some popular national parks in the Northern Rockies and Plains Region, as there are a total of six national parks.
 Montana is home to Glacier National Park and although Yellowstone National Park is located mostly in Wyoming, Montana has three entrances into the park as well.
 Wyoming is also home to Grand Teton National Park and Jackson Hole.
 In Wyoming, you can also visit Devil's Tower, the first United States national monument.
 Theodore Roosevelt National Park is in North Dakota.
 Two more national parks are in South Dakota, Badlands and Wind Cave National Parks.
 Another notable place in the region is Mount Rushmore National Memorial in the Black Hills of South Dakota.
 Scotts Bluff National Monument and Chimney Rock National Historic Site are two popular places to visit in Nebraska.
 The most populated cities in each state of these regions include; Omaha, Nebraska, Sioux Falls, South Dakota, Fargo, North Dakota, Billings, Montana and Cheyenne, Wyoming.

-You'll find 48 KOA Campgrounds in this region!
+You'll find 49 KOA Campgrounds in this region!
 Wherever your journey takes you - you'll be near a KOA for that reliable and dependable camping location you've come to trust.
+Interested in exploring the region in depth?
+Learn more about our KOA Rewards program to save on your next adventure.

 The Southwest Region is mostly arid but also has a combination of climates due to varying elevations and landscapes including mountains, foothills, high deserts, high plains, plateaus and deep canyons throughout the area.
 The southern parts of the Southwest Region have the driest and hottest conditions of all the U.S. Regions.
 The higher elevations in the northern parts of the region in Colorado and Utah experience cooler temperatures and snow in the winter.
 Camping is great at a KOA campground in this region and most campgrounds are open year-round.
 Arizona especially is popular for snowbirds during the winter months.